dkirkby/rollcall/README.md

 ```
 ./rollcall template.pdf --num-copies 10
 ```
 The output will be `template_rollcall.pdf` with 10 copies of `template.pdf`, each having a unique QR code on their last page.
+A list of the unique keys will also be written to `template_keys.txt`.

 To see the full list of options, use:
 ```